 Do you feel like you’re stuck in debt that you don’t know how you’re ever going to pay off?
 When you feel like that, it’s hard to experience financial well-being.
 We care about providing you with the tools and resources you need to make healthy financial decisions – and we’re glad you’re reading this.
-If you want to talk confidentially one-on-one about your debt, we welcome you to visit a branch.
-We know life’s busy, which is why we’ve also partnered with BALANCE to offer online chats with certified financial counselors – at no charge to you.
+If you want to talk confidentially one-on-one about your debt, we welcome you to set up an appointment to talk.
+We know life’s busy, which is why we've made it easy for you to set up an appointment to talk to us.

-Read on to learn some strategies and habits that will help you pay off your debt faster – and then talk to us or BALANCE if you want more help.
+Read on to learn some strategies and habits that will help you pay off your debt faster – and then talk to us if you want more help.

 10 Tips to Paying Off Debt